simlal/ekos-UI-manipulation/README.md

 ## Fetching reports with puppeteer
 1. Create a `data` folder inside root dir
+2. Modify the queries and report names in `fetchReports.js` to your liking
-2. Run the script with `node fetchReports.js` to fetch all reports and save them in the `data` folder.
+3. Run the script with `node fetchReports.js` to fetch all reports and save them in the `data` folder.
 You should see the browser running in `headless: false` mode.